DavidT3/DAXA/paper/paper.md

 different backend software packages, allowing for the easy processing of X-ray data to a scientifically useful state; this is in addition to the ability to download pre-processed data from many of the data archives.

 Almost every sub-field of astronomy, astrophysics, and cosmology has benefited significantly from X-ray coverage over the last three decades.
 The current workhorse X-ray observatories (_XMM_-Newton and _Chandra_; other telescopes are online but are not as generally useful) are ageing however, with _Chandra_ in particular experiencing a decline in low-energy sensitivity that limits possible science cases; these missions cannot last forever.

-Testing [@xga]
+If we are to enter an 'X-ray desert', where the astrophysics community has only limited access to new X-ray observations from specialised missions like Swift, NuSTAR, and XRISM, then archival data (and serendipitous studies) take on an even greater value than they already hold.
+[Daxa]{.smallcaps} is part of an ecosystem of open-source software designed around the concept of enabling serendipitous studies of X-ray emitting objects, and can download and prepare X-ray observations for use with tools like 'X-ray: Generate and Analyse' ([Xga]{.smallcaps}) [@xga].
+X-ray observations are perfectly suited for the kind of archival study facilitated by [Daxa]{.smallcaps} and [Xga]{.smallcaps}, as they generally record the time, position, and energy of each individual photon impacting the detector; this means that we can create images, lightcurves, and spectra for any object within the field-of-view, even if it was not the target.

 [^*]: turne540@msu.edu